hapax/hapax.github.io/assets/simple-physics.md

 To argue that in general a volume or area has these dimensions, you can imagine splitting a general volume into many tiny cubes, or an area into many tiny squares.
 This may be hard in practice, but in principle it settles the matter.
 Or does it?
-But in reality, a horse or a garden spider is made out of atoms, not tiny cubes, and atoms are *point-like*.
+In reality, a horse or a garden spider is made out of atoms, not tiny cubes, and atoms are *point-like*.
 When you zoom in, everything resolves itself into a cloud of
 $0$-dimensional objects!
-It seems like everything is $0$-dimensional after all.
+It seems like everything is really $0$-dimensional.

-This is clearly nonsense.
-Our problem is that we looked too close!
+The problem is that we looked too close.
 If we zoom in enough, all we can see are the *constituents* of matter, losing sight of the forest for the trees.
-To reason about "coarse" properties like the dimension, we should make sure the resolution of our microscope stays about some minimum length scale $\epsilon_\min$, associated with whatever our objects are made out of.
+To reason about "coarse" properties like the dimension, we should make sure our resolution (the size of our cubes) is much larger than the length scale $\epsilon_\min$ associated with whatever constitutes a horse.
 So far, so good: don't look too close and you won't see atoms.
-But the surface and volume of a fruit fly are both made of atoms.
+But the surface and volume of a horse are both made of atoms.
 When I zoom out, how can I tell the difference without assuming the answer?